AFP: IMF approves 2.46 bln dlrs loan for Belarus

 The IMF said the 15-month standby credit was approved by its executive board “in support of the country’s efforts to adjust to external shocks” and will allow the eastern European nation to draw some 787.9 million dollars immediately.
 The remainder will be made available subject to quarterly reviews.

-The IMF loan is unusually large, representing about four times Belarus's quota, the maximum amount an IMF member country pays to finance the Washington-based institution.
+The IMF loan is unusually large, representing about four times Belarus’s quota, the maximum amount an IMF member country pays to finance the Washington-based institution.
 Normally an IMF member country can draw up to 100 percent annually of its quota, and 300 percent cumulatively.
-However, the IMF has granted exceptional access to financing to distressed countries, such as a loan to Georgia in September after its armed conflict with Russia.
+However, the IMF has granted exceptional access to financing to distressed countries, such as a quick loan for bad credit to Georgia in September after its armed conflict with Russia.

 “Belarus is experiencing serious economic problems,” said Takatoshi Kato, IMF deputy managing director.
 “External vulnerabilities have been exposed by adverse terms of trade movements, falling demand from trading partners, and difficulties in securing external finance, leading to a decline in international reserves.
 In the face of these shocks and the adjustment needed to contain them, the economy is likely to slow in 2009.”